gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales skidded to a stop and dropped Iffy to the deck.
 "For gubbins sake tell everyone to stop throwing grenades at the gulls!" he yelled at the Marine.
-"The gulls are slow missiles like the ones they used in Rothera!
-They're bombs!"
+"They're bombs!"
-The Marine nodded sharply and relayed the information through his helmet mike.
+The Marine nodded sharply and snapped instructions into his helmet mike.

 Iffy grabbed Wales' sleeve.
 "But where's Honesty?" she demanded.